A Review of NEST Models for Liquid Xenon and Exhaustive Comparison to Other Approaches: Microphysics Modeling Evaluation

 \subsection{Yield Fluctuations}

-Energy resolution typically refers to Gaussian widths ($\sigma$ or FWHM) of monoenergetic peaks from high-$E$ $\gamma$-ray photoabsorption, but it is also relevant to lower $E$s, in WIMP searches.
+Energy resolution typically refers to Gaussian spreads ($\sigma$ or FWHM) of monoenergetic peaks from high-energy $\gamma$-ray photoabsorption, but this is also relevant for lower energies, in WIMP searches.
 Smearing of continuous ER spectra can drive an increase in signal-like background events.
-But~to understand statistical limitations on high-level parameters like monoenergetic peak $\sigma$ or background discrimination we must start with lower-level parameters behind all the relevant stochastic processes involved.
-This modeling is discussed in depth in \cite{instruments5010013} but portions germane to this work are summarized here.
+But to understand statistical limitations for high-level parameters like monoenergetic-peak $\sigma$s or background discrimination we must start with lower-level parameters behind all the relevant stochastic processes involved.
+This modeling is discussed in depth in \cite{instruments5010013}, but portions germane to this work are summarized in this section, culminating in a subsection enumerating the practical steps taken within the NEST code on git.